wikimedia/pywikibot/docs/scripts/archive.rst

 *********************

 This list contains outdated scripts from :term:`core` banch which aren't supported any longer.
-They aredeleted from repository.
+They are deleted from repository.

 .. hint::
    Feel free to reactivate any script at any time by creating a